DevMountain/react-4-mini/README.md

 ### Summary

-In this step, we will setup navigation to the routes we just set up.
+In this step, we will setup navigation to the routes we just created.

 ### Instructions